An optimization-based approach to ranking aggregation with weak order outputs

 \section{Acknowledgments}

-Concepción Domínguez and Mercedes Landete were supported by project PID2021-122344NB-I00, funded by MCIN/AEI/ 10.13039/501100011033 and by “ERDF A way of making Europe”.
-Concepción Domínguez was also supported by project PID2024-156594NB-C21, funded by MCIU/AEI/ 10.13039/501100011033 and by ERDF/EU, and by Generalitat Valenciana under project Emergent CIGE/2024/132.
-Juan de Dios Jaime-Alcántara and Mercedes Landete were also supported by grant CIPROM/2024/34, funded by the Conselleria de Educación, Cultura, Universidades y Empleo, Generalitat Valenciana.
-Juan A.\ Aledo was supported by SBPLY/21/180225/000062 (Junta de Comunidades de Castilla-La Mancha and ERDF A way of making Europe), PID2022-139293NB-C32 (MICIU/AEI/10.13039/501100011033 and ERDF, EU) and 2025-GRIN-38476 (Universidad de Castilla-La Mancha and ERDF A way of making Europe).
+{ C. Domínguez and M. Landete were supported by project PID2021-122344NB-I00, funded by MCIN/AEI/10.13039/501100011033 and by “ERDF A way of making Europe”.
+C. Domínguez was also supported by project PID2024-156594NB-C21, funded by MCIU/AEI/10.13039/501100011033 and by ERDF/EU, and by Generalitat Valenciana under project Emergent CIGE/2024/132.
+J.D.
+Jaime-Alcántara and M. Landete were also supported by grant CIPROM/2024/34, funded by the Conselleria de Educación, Cultura, Universidades y Empleo, Generalitat Valenciana.
+J.A.
+Aledo was supported by SBPLY/21/180225/000062 (Junta de Comunidades de Castilla-La Mancha and ERDF A way of making Europe), PID2022-139293NB-C32 (MICIU/AEI/10.13039/501100011033 and ERDF, EU) and 2025-GRIN-38476 (Universidad de Castilla-La Mancha and ERDF A way of making Europe). }